sahahn/BPt/docs/dataset.rst

 certain types of operations which can end up either re-casting the result back to a DataFrame (therefore losing all of the Dataset's metadata), or renaming columns, which may cause internal errors and metadata loss.

+Safe original pandas functions to use are typically ones that you can call inplace = True!

 .. _Dataset: